bbuchovecky/cpl_ppe_co2/README.md

 │   ├── code
 |   |   ├── 01_select-parameters   <- Workflow for parameter selection using the land-only PPEs.
 |   |   ├── 02_set-up-ensemble     <- Review parameter files and store run script templates.
-|   |   ├── 03_run-scripts         <- The run scripts for each ensemble member.
+|   |   ├── 03_run-scripts         <- The run scripts for each simulation in the ensemble.
 |   |   ├── 04_check-simulations   <- Quick checks of the simulations.
 |   |   ├── 05_postprocess         <- Scripts that postprocess the raw simulation output.
 |   |   └── 05_analyze_simulations <- Notebooks for analyzing the ensemble.